 The examples of print ads we discussed above can also be used just as quickly in social ads.
 Add the wa.me link or show a QR code and invite consumers to contact you via their favorite messaging channel.

 If you want to use WhatsApp Business Platform to not only respond to incoming messages but to actively send out notifications or send messages, you’ll need your customers to give you consent first via an “opt-in”.
 This opt-in must be done via a third-party channel, which can be any you already used to communicate with your customer, for example, your company website, app, email, SMS, store, and so on.

 It’s also important to state which type of messages you’ll be sending and the frequency your subscribers will be receiving them, especially if you’re hoping for high volumes of opt-ins.
 On the flip side, offering an easy opt-out option is essential, especially if you want to lower the threshold to share a personal phone number, for example.

 For customers asking for order or status notifications, it’s best to share an opt-in link in your status or order confirmation email.
 (Remember, you can only send them notifications once they have opted in to receive them).
 Status notifications will also allow you to keep your customers up to date, so make sure the link is visible and that customers are aware of the benefits of opting in.

 Get Started With WhatsApp Business Platform

 As the world’s number one messaging channel, WhatsApp has an enormous global reach.
-With its rich media, innovative features, and multiple use cases, it's a great addition to any communication strategy.
+Its rich media, innovative features, and multiple use cases make it a great addition to any communication strategy.

 If you’re looking for an interactive tool to communicate with your customers, the WhatsApp Business Platform is a great option.
-With so much happening on digital platforms these days, why not make use of the world’s biggest communication channel and reap the rewards it can bring to you and your customers?
+With so much happening on digital platforms these days, why not use the world’s biggest communication channel and reap the rewards it can bring you and your customers?